 France Travel Guide

-Despite the geographic closeness to Ireland, France has its own distinctive culture and boasts many attractions.
+France’s distinctive culture and diverse attractions make it a dream destination.
 The French Riviera or Côte d'Azur offers warm weather, beautiful beaches, the glamour of Cannes, historical setting of St. Paul-de-Vence and the vibrant city of Nice.
 The Provence region has an impressive Roman legacy with its Amphitheatre and its city of Arles drew inspiration for Van Gough.
+Along the Atlantic coast, La Rochelle charms visitors with its picturesque harbour and maritime history, while Biarritz captivates with its Belle Époque architecture and elegant seaside promenades, once favoured by European royalty.
+Brittany enchants with its rugged coastline, medieval towns, and rich Celtic heritage, offering a unique cultural experience.
+The Loire Valley, often called the "Garden of France," delights travellers with its stunning châteaux, rolling vineyards, and scenic riverside towns.
 Many renowned writers were inspired by the capital of Paris and you'll see why when you take a stroll along the Seine, marvel at the Eiffel Tower and admire the incredible artwork at the Louvre Museum.

-Experience 'le joie de vivre', we've provided some useful information below to inspire your holiday to France
+Experience 'le joie de vivre', we've provided some useful information below to inspire your holiday to France.

-Time Zone & Currency
+Time Zone & Currency in France

 France is one hour ahead of Greenwich Mean Time (GMT) throughout the year.
 The currency in France is the Euro.